yoniblum/ENG4000-Team-A-F/docs/syshealth-finalrelease-doc/syshealth_finaldocumentation.md

 **Figure3** presents a lower-level view of this solution, compared to the architecture diagram.
 This figure considers the target user(s), and identifies their interaction with each component of the solution.
 In it, a Ambulance Crew or Basestation personnel memebers wants to view the dashboard.
 To do so they access the website, which is in production, and is updating the presentated analytics visuals; real-time as more microcontroller health data is transmitted (from the microcontroller in the ambulance, connected to an XBee transiever) and recieved on the Basestation.

 ### System-As-Built Hardware
+This section details the hardware and software configuration of the hardware components used in this project-- a Raspberry Pi 3 B+ and Dell Optiplex 7010 desktop are used as a the "ambulance" and "basestation", respectively.
+The key configuration for data transmission is mode of the XBee transiver, to which the Pi or PC is connected too.

 ##### Raspberry Pi 3 B+-- transmits health data
 **Figure4** shows the fritzing diagram of microcontroller used in the the system-as-built, in this final release.
 It shows the Raspberry Pi B+ used, along with the XBee transiever and Gyroscopic sensor connected to it.<br/>
 <img src="syshealth-finalrelease-images/4k_sender_circuit.png" alt=" " class="inline"/><br/>